drbean/edit/joyce/Joyce_Huang_proposal_draft.md

-The main foundation of reading is alphabet knowledge, which is also one of the strongest factors affecting children's future reading achievement (Adam, 1990).
+The main foundation of reading is alphabet knowledge, which is also one of the strongest factors affecting children's future reading achievement (Adams, 1990).
 According to a report of the National Early Literacy Panel in the US, alphabet knowledge is defined as "knowledge of the names and sounds associated with printed letters" (NELP, 2008).
 Though knowledge of letter name and letter sound are both important in terms of